Last Updated on

 Top spec windows and doors are desirable for a number of reasons.

 First, they look nice and can make the home look more appealing from the outside.
-If you’re giving the outside a facelift by painting it, having it rendered or adding panels then new windows can really finish off the look.
+If you’re giving the outside a facelift by painting it, having it rendered or adding panels, new windows can really finish off the look.

 Newer windows and doors are also good from a home security perspective.
-They can be fitted with extra panels of glazing (so triple, or even quadruple!) which makes them harder to smash or gain access through.
+They can be fitted with extra panels of glazing which makes them harder to smash or gain access through.
 The frames will also be made of more robust materials that are harder to wedge open.
 Newer doors will have the best quality locks on the market, again making it difficult for a criminal to gain access.

 Windows and doors can essentially ‘pay for themselves’ after a few years since your bills will be cheaper.
-And even if you move before then, you can recoup your costs by putting up your house price since they will make it more valuable.
+Even if you move before then, you can recoup your costs by increasing your house price since they will make it more valuable.
 So either way, you have nothing to lose.

 A Modern, Neutral Kitchen

-A good kitchen can make life so much easier for yourself, with everything properly laid out there’s no need to rummage and the things you need are all accessible.
+A good kitchen can make life so much easier for yourself.
+With everything properly laid out there’s no need to rummage around because the things you need are all accessible.

-If you plan on selling later on, you’ll of course want a kitchen that will appeal to both yourself as well as future buyers will like.
+If you plan on selling later on, you’ll of course want a kitchen that will appeal to both yourself as well as future buyers.
 For this reason, go with something modern, neutral and a ‘safe’ choice.
 High quality plain white cupboards and granite or wooden tops for example will appeal to just about everyone.
-It doesn’t mean your kitchen has to look boring, you can always add colour, texture and interest with accessories that are easily removed when you come to sell.
+It doesn’t mean your kitchen has to look boring, you can always add color, texture and interest with accessories that are easily removed when it comes time to sell.

-If your home is likely to appeal to families then you’ll want a family kitchen.
+If your home is likely to appeal to families, you’ll want a family kitchen.

 If it’s a small apartment, you’ll want to make the most of every nook and cranny with the space.
-Pinterest has plenty of ideas, you should work with a kitchen designer who can bring your vision to life in a practical way.
+You can browse Pinterest or Amazon for ideas, or work with a kitchen designer who can bring your vision to life in a practical way.

-As well as the interior of the home, another thing that will improve it for your own sake, as well as add value, is by improving the outside areas.
+Another thing that will improve your home, as well as add to its value, is improving the outside areas.

-The garden is essentially another ‘room’ in the home to enjoy when the weather is mild.
-It’s a chance to entertain friends, spend time with family or just relaxed.
+A garden, deck or yard is essentially another ‘room’ in your home to enjoy when the weather is mild.
+It’s a chance to entertain friends, spend time with family or just relax.

 Again, it makes sense to consider your type of property and who it will most appeal to.

-If you have a large garden, you could go a step further and add a garden room.
-These are fully insulated so aren’t like sheds or summer houses.
-They make great guest rooms, hobby rooms, teenage hangouts or home offices.
-They’re cheaper to put up than regular extensions and you don’t even need planning permission.
-Having this extra bit of space can be helpful for your family in the here and now, and is certainly something that buyers are going to appreciate later down the line.
+If you have a large garden, you could go a step further and add a garden room or a sun room.
+These are fully insulated and can be used as guest rooms, hobby rooms, teenage hangouts or home offices, depending on what you need.
+They’re cheaper to put up than regular extensions and you might not need permission or permits to add one.
+(Be sure to check, though!)